Illuminum2/NanoLab/JOURNAL.md

 ## Day 7 (Mar 20) 1h
 I did a bit of research on electronics and what main bord would be best for my use case in between the math studying.

+## Day 8 (Mar 21) 2h
+I had another 10 hour school day, but I did some research into steppet motors and also did some work on my CAD designs.